skills/write-javascript-actions/README.md

 </details>

 <details id=3>
-<summary><strong>:zap: Step 3: Create the metadata file</strong></summary>
+<summary><strong> Step 3: Create the metadata file</strong></summary>

 ## Action metadata

 Every GitHub Action that we write needs to be accompanied by a metadata file.
-This file has a few rules to it, lets outline those now:
+This file has a few rules to it, as are indicated below:

 - Filename **must** be `action.yml`
 - Required for both Docker container and JavaScript actions